vmware/differential-datalog/README.md

 Install the IntelliJ-Hakell plugin: (File/Settings/Plugins -- search).

-The first time: open the project: File/New/Project from existing sources.
+The first time: open the project: File/New/Project from existing sources, select the top-level folder.

+For project SDK choose "Haskell Tool Stack".

+You may need to change the project settings: (File/Project/Structure):

+- change the project SDK to be Haskell
+- change the platform SDK to be Haskell